-Having 60 of my favorite self care items all on one page is not only a great reminder to incorporate these things into my daily routine, but it’s also a helpful motivator when I’m feeling stuck.
+Having your favorite self care items all on one page is not only a great reminder to incorporate these things into your daily routine, but it can also be a helpful motivator when you’re feeling stuck.

 TIP: Take 10-20 minutes right now to brainstorm your favorite self care activities.
 Don’t stop until you have at least 50 items on your list!
 (You can even use mine if you get stuck, but I encourage you to think about the things that bring you life.)